PelicansPerspective/Research-Archive/11_Synthesis_and_Implementation/IMPLEMENTATION_Roadmap_CFH_QCA_HQT.md

-# Implementation Roadmap: CFH-QCA-HQT Research Protocols
+# Research Roadmap: CFH-QCA-HQT Investigation

-**Document Type:** Implementation Guide
+**Document Type:** Research Proposal
 **Version:** 1.0
 **Date:** August 2, 2025
-**Status:** Active Development
+**Status:** Planning Document

 ---

 ## Overview

-This roadmap converts the theoretical frameworks of CFH, QCA, and HQT into actionable research protocols, experimental designs, and implementation strategies.
-Each section provides specific steps, timelines, resource requirements, and success metrics.
+This roadmap outlines potential research approaches for investigating the CFH, QCA, and HQT concepts.
+The proposed protocols are preliminary suggestions for how these ideas might be empirically explored.

 ---